Can My Cat Eat Grapes or Raisins?

 Grape juice is to be avoided, as well as candies containing grape flavorings.
 This will prevent your cat from being attracted to grapes as food and wanting to sneak them.
 Because whether the grape is whole and becomes lodged in their throat or not, simply eating one grape can kill a cat.

 To protect against this happening with your cat, make sure to learn more about what happens if your cat eats a grape or raisin.

 It sounds crazy, and the answer will shock you, but the answer to can a single grape kill a cat is yes it can.
 Cats can suffer from kidney failure, which is toxic to cats as well as dogs.

 The first way a grape can kill a cat is by choking the animal directly.
 If your cat sees a grape and gets to it before you do, they can swallow it, lodging it into their windpipe.
 Blocking their airways will lead to asphyxiation, which will kill your cat in just a few minutes.
-This is the accidental way a a single grape can kill a cat.
+This is the accidental way a single grape can kill a cat.

-Cats will also die from eating grapes due to the sugar overload.
+Cats will also die from eating grapes due to sugar overload.
 Too much sugar and other substances, such as the ones responsible for making wine, are toxic to a cat’s intestinal system.
 Their gastrointestinal tract becomes upset when a cat eats a grape or raisin because the fruit is far too sweet for them to digest.